Civil Forfeiture Law

 Civil Forfeiture of Assets Exceeding $50,000

 The government may still proceed with a forfeiture hearing or trial in cases where a defendant was either not charged or acquitted in a criminal trial.
-Under these circumstances, the government must prove that the property is subject to forfeiture, meaning it was part of or derived from a crime
+Under these circumstances, the government must prove that the property is subject to forfeiture, meaning it was part of or derived from a crime.

-Winning Civil Asset Forfeiture Cases
+Winning Federal and Michigan Civil Asset Forfeiture Cases

 Assets Subject to Forfeiture in Michigan